KDE/documentation-docs-kdenlive-org/effects_and_compositions/video_effects/color_image_correction/channel_extractors.rst

 Channel Extractor BLUE / GREEN / RED
 ====================================

-These effects extracts the respective color channels from the clip.
+These effects extract the respective color channels from the clip.
 There are no further parameters or keyframes.

 .. figure:: /images/effects_and_compositions/kdenlive2304_effects-channel_extractor.webp
    :width: 400px